-Our safari begins with an overnight in Entebbe.
-From here, we head up into the highlands of Uganda to a chain of volcanoes with densely forested slopes which are home to these great apes.
-We will trek to two different gorilla families, making our way from the foothills up into the rainforest, weaving through overhanging vines and lush vegetation alive with colourful butterflies and birds.
-Once we find the gorillas we will stay with them for a magical hour each day as they feed, play and tend to their young.
+Our safari starts in the fascinating city of Kigali.
+From here, we head out to the Virunga Mountains – a chain of volcanoes with densely forested slopes which are home to these great apes.
+We will do two treks to different locations, making our way from the foothills up into the rainforest, weaving through overhanging vines and lush vegetation alive with colourful butterflies and birds.
+Once we locate the gorillas, we will stay with them for a magical hour each day as they feed, play and tend to their young.

 The safari starts in Uganda.
 Overnight at Protea Hotel Entebbe, Uganda

 Light aircraft and road transfer to Clouds Mountain Gorilla Lodge

 This charming lodge is situated in Nkuringo, close to the south western border of the Bwindi National Park.
 At 2100m above sea level, the views across the magnificent Virunga Volcanoes and Great Rift Valley are simply breath-taking.

 The spacious cottages are skilfully built from local volcanic stone, featuring vaulted ceilings with huge exposed timber beams, and wide picture windows with endless views across the treetops to the mountains and volcanoes beyond.

 Each cottage has a roomy lounge with a double-sided fireplace, a private veranda and comfortable bedrooms with en-suite bathrooms.
 The quiet dedication of personal butlers and smiling staff make you feel very at home.